 Children stranded in schools while parents are at work in Seattle, Bellevue, or Redmond.

-Seniors and residents with disabilities who require extra assistance.
+Seniors and people with disabilities who require extra assistance.

-A realistic evacuation plan that accounts for worst-case scenarios, not just best-case models.
+A realistic evacuation plan based on worst-case scenarios and not best-case models.

-Emergency shelters and warming centers within Sammamish so residents aren’t forced off the plateau.
+Emergency shelters and warming centers on the plateau, so families aren’t forced out in crisis.

 Sammamish families deserve the peace of mind that comes with true preparedness.